spacebiz24/Thermal-Profiling/SDA-troubleshooting-device/README.md

 Sensor Data Analysis and Troubleshooting Device

-## GUI component for a project intended for DRDO
+## GUI component for troubleshooting purposes

 - Automatically mounts any drive (storage - USB, MMC)
 - Copies data from the mounted drive and reboots